Smart Alliance

-Smart Alliance is an alliance established in 2009 between six Southeast Asian television broadcasting companies: the Philippines' ABS-CBN Corporation, Thailand's BBTV 7, Vietnam's International Media Corporation, Singapore's Mediacorp, Indonesia's Media Nusantara Citra, and Malaysia's Media Prima.
+Smart Alliance is an alliance of six Southeast Asian television broadcasting companies established in 2009.
+The companies in the alliance are the Philippines' ABS-CBN Corporation, Thailand's BBTV 7, Vietnam's International Media Corporation, Singapore's Mediacorp, Indonesia's Media Nusantara Citra, and Malaysia's Media Prima.

 History

 On 24 March 2009, six Southeast Asian television broadcasting companies allied to cooperate in three areas — content, sales and marketing, and technology — and capitalize on the economies of scale and combined market that the region can offer.
 They signed a memorandum of understanding to form the Smart Alliance.

 As a region, member countries of the Association of Southeast Asian Nations (ASEAN) alone present a combined market size of more than half a billion viewers and a growing middle-class population with increasingly substantial spending powers.
 The alliance is well positioned to exploit economies of scale both as a supplier of coveted content as well as a buyer of technology and equipment.
 For advertisers and clients, the alliance will be able to deliver marketing and promotional solutions on a regional platform.